The Cannademix cannabis conference was held at Hudson County Community College in Journal Square in Jersey City, featuring local leaders.

 Matos noted that Multi-State Operators (MSOs) are getting creative in manipulating applicants incentivized in the NJCRC adult-use license process.

-“It’s a mess, and it’s extremely hard to monitor,” she said.
+“It’s a mess.
+It’s extremely hard to monitor,” she said.

 Saleh noted the geographic restrictions are burdensome for companies trying to open in the Heights, and they might rezone Summit Avenue to allow for more places allowing cannabis companies.